ritu-patel/mq-dynamic-mqsc/README.md

 oc apply -f git-task.yaml
 ```

-Make sure you do not check in above files in this repo.
-Git-task script goes through every folder/every QM folder to check for .env files so the script will error out if you check in yaml files in this repo
+Make sure you do not check in newly created files on your git.
+Git-task script goes through every folder/every QM folder to check for .env files so the script will error out if you check in yaml files in this repo.

 ### 5. Run the pipeline